-Guidance for pregnant women and information on what is happening in your regional unit during the coronavirus (COVID-19) outbreak can be found at Northern Ireland maternity and parenting
+Covid-19 guidance for pregnant women and information on what is happening in your regional unit can be found at Northern Ireland maternity and parenting

 Shortly after birth, the midwife will clamp the umbilical cord close to your baby’s navel with a plastic clip.
 They then cut the cord, leaving a small bit of cord with the clamp attached.

 The cord will take about a week to dry out and drop off.
 Use warm water to clean the navel and dry carefully until this happens.

 If you notice any bleeding, smell or discharge from the navel, tell your midwife, health visitor or doctor.